Main Page

 General

 Print the application on one side of 4 separate sheets of paper as it is quicker and easier to scan.
 Documentation should also be on one side.
-(Note: The preference for 4 separate sheets of paper rather than 2 pieces of paper printed front and back was announced at the 2010 Continental Congress.)

 Use a red pencil to underline or indicate with an arrow pertinent information on supporting documentation.
 Do NOT use a highlighter.